0xZ1R0/RLAI/README.md

 - **Hyperparameter Tuning**:
   - `tune_hyperparameters.py`: Uses **Optuna** to optimize key hyperparameters for improved model performance.

+- **Visualization**:
+  - `visualize_training.py`: Loads a trained model and runs it in the `Humanoid-v4` environment with rendering enabled, allowing real-time visualization of the agent’s behavior.

 ## **Dependencies**
 - **Python 3.x**
 - **Stable Baselines3** for reinforcement learning models